-You may submit written work previously completed for a prior course of study if the topic is relevant, eg an assignment or chapter of a dissertation etc, provided it meets the requirements.
-If your work is significantly longer than than the guide length it should be edited to meet the requirements.
+You may submit written work completed for a prior course of study if the topic is relevant, eg an assignment or chapter of a dissertation etc, provided it meets the requirements.
+If your work is longer than the guide length it should be edited to meet the requirements.

 A list of relevant references is required for your written work and should be included in your word count.